AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/reuse-content-dialog.png){width="650" align="left"}

-In the Reuse Content dialog box, select DITA file for file references or the DITA map file that contains the key references.
+In the Reuse Content dialog box, select the DITA file for file references or the DITA map file that contains the key references.
 Once selected, the topic or key references are shown in the dialog.
 You can select the ID/key of the topic that you want to insert and select **Done** to insert the content within your topic.

 For inserting Content Reference, you can also enter the UUID of the file and the reusable content from that file is listed in the Preview section.

 Based on the setting for inserting links, you could either view the UUID of the inserted content or the relative path in the Properties panel or the Source code view.
-The link is always created using the UUID of the referenced content. view Configure UUID-based links in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+The link is always created using the UUID of the referenced content.
+View *Configure UUID-based links* in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 >[!NOTE]
 >